syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 The following steps will help you to generate the Syncfusion components code in your Blazor application through **Visual Studio 2019**:

 > Before use the Syncfusion Blazor Project Template, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
-If it is not installed then please install the [Syncfusin Blazor Template Studio](https://blazor.syncfusion.com/documentation/visual-studio-integration/visual-studio-extensions/download-and-installation/).
+If it is not installed then please install the [Syncfusion Blazor Template Studio](https://blazor.syncfusion.com/documentation/visual-studio-integration/visual-studio-extensions/download-and-installation/).

 1. Open your existing Blazor application.